DH001/commercial-trading-java-techtest/README.md

 # Anagram Finder
-A simple command line utility for finding anagrams in a specified file
+A simple command line utility for finding anagrams in a specified file.
+Based on requirements in file: CTE1-Anagram exercise-230425-092613.pdf (using Java 17+).

 ## Software required to run this
 * Java 17